-Recognize the counties who contribute the largest amount of money to KEHA scholarship programs (Evans/Hansen/Weldon and/or KEHA Member Scholarships).
+Recognize the club, county and area who contribute the largest amount of money to KEHA scholarship programs.
 Members are encouraged to collect donations on an ongoing basis, with emphasis on collections in November.
 Funds collected should be submitted to the KEHA State Treasurer annually along with dues.

 Information and applications for scholarships are listed on the KEHA web site, and in the KEHA Manual, Handbook pages 94-103.